John Bartus - Songwriter, Lead Vocals, Guitars, Keyboards, Bass, Harmonica, Percussion

-John’s most recent CD releases are the Keys Disease 10th Anniversary Remaster, and Live From the Florida Keys Vol. 2.
-Two new studio CDs, After The Storm and Time & Tide, will be released in 2017, coinciding with the 37th anniversary of John’s first shows in the Florida Keys.
-John performs more than 200 shows a year throughout the Florida Keys.
-He calls these shows, many of them regular recurring dates, his Perpetual Island Tour.
+John’s most recent CD release is the mostly acoustic After The Storm, an album that captures the essence of rebuilding after disaster and appreciating what you have.
+This new release follows the Keys Disease 10th Anniversary Remaster, and Live From the Florida Keys Vol. 2.
+A new studio CD, Time & Tide, will be released next year, coinciding with the 40th anniversary of John’s first shows in the Florida Keys.
+John performs more than 200 dates a year throughout the Florida Keys.
+He calls these shows, many of them regular recurring gigs, his Perpetual Island Tour.
 His solo acoustic shows are never-planned-in-advance journeys into creative live looping and feature John's originals as well as his interpretations of select cover songs

 You might have to subject yourself to a tropical island getaway in order to see John Bartus live – after three years on the road in the early 1980s, he figured out to stay in one place and let the listeners come to him.
 You’ll also have to put up with fishing, diving, beaching, fun in the sun, the world’s best seafood, and a tropical cocktail now and then… but the music is worth it!